 An effect similar to framing is known as anchoring, in which people rely on a piece of information that is not necessarily relevant as a reference point in making a decision.
-In one powerful example, graduate students at the MIT Sloan School of Management were first asked to write down the last two digits of their Social Security numbers.5 They were then asked whether they would pay this amount, in dollars, for various products, including a fancy bottle of wine and a cordless keyboard.
+In one powerful example, graduate students at MIT were first asked to write down the last two digits of their Social Security numbers.
+They were then asked whether they would pay this amount, in dollars, for various products, including a fancy bottle of wine and a cordless keyboard.
 Assuming rational behavior, the last two digits of one's Social Security number should have no relation to one's willingness to pay for a product.
-However, the subjects with the highest Social Security numbers indicated a willingness to pay about 300 percent more than those with the lowest numbers; apparently they used their Social Security numbers as an "anchor" in evaluating of the worth of the products.
+However, the subjects with the highest Social Security numbers indicated a willingness to pay about 300 percent more than those with the lowest numbers:

+apparently they used their Social Security numbers as an "anchor" in evaluating the worth of the products.

-anchoring effect: overreliance on a piece of information that may or may not be relevant as a reference point when making a decision of the deluxe model, sales of the \$279 model almost doubled because now it seemed like a relative bargain.
-6
+anchoring effect: overreliance on a piece of information that may or may not be relevant as a reference point when making a decision

 In a real-world example of anchoring, the high-end kitchen equipment company Williams-Sonoma was disappointed with its sales of a \$279 bread maker.
 Then the company started offering a "deluxe" model for \$429.
-Although they did not sell too many
+Although they did not sell too many of the deluxe model, sales of the \$279 model almost doubled because now it seemed like a relative bargain.